 6 Tips for Hiring a Moving Company

 We’ve all seen and heard horror stories on the local news about people being victimized by moving companies.
-While those stories are the exception to the rule, it is important to take your time and do your research before you hire a moving company.
+While those stories are the exception to the rule, it is important to take your time and do your research before you hire residential movers.

 - Ask for Recommendations: As is the case with hiring almost any type of service, recommendations from people you trust is the best referral.
 Ask friends, colleagues, and other family members if they know of any resources.
 If you or your older loved one will be moving to a retirement community, ask the staff there for referrals and recommendations.
 At Era Living, many of our residents have had positive experiences with Hansen Bros.
 Moving & Storage and their specialized division for retirement living moves, HB Move Management.
 Hansen Bros. has been locally owned and managed by the same family for over 125 years and has proudly served generations of Seattle area families and businesses.
 They recognize that moving usually involves much more than simply transporting belongings, so they offer a broad scope of additional services to make the moving process easier.
 HB Move Management can assist with the coordination of the many details and aspects of moving; sorting, downsizing, floor planning, packing, unpacking and even setting up a complete new apartment home.
 Their team of experts can also coordinate other pre-screened service providers ranging from Realtors and estate sales to trash hauling and document shredding.
 The process begins with a complimentary, no obligation consultation to assess your needs, prepare a cost estimate for services, and provide valuable tips and advice on downsizing and space planning.

-- Read the Reviews: While personal recommendations are always best, technology has made it much easier to learn what others have to say about the moving companies you are considering.
+- Read the Reviews: While personal recommendations are always best, technology has made it much easier to learn what others have to say about the residential or commercial movers you are considering.
 Some review sites like Yelp are free to use while others, such as Angie’s List, require a paid membership.
 It might be worth signing up for a few months while you are working your way through this process.
 You can also use sites like MovingScam.com and RipOffReport.com to identify potential scams.

 - Phone Screening: Once you have a list of four or five potential moving companies, block out some time to call each of them.
 Be sure your list of questions includes asking what their hourly rates are, how many movers and trucks that includes, and how long they’ve been in business.
 Your goal should be to have at least two or three companies that you’ve vetted come to your home or that of your senior loved one to provide a written estimate.